mineo333/Qogchamp/README.md

-Note that this README is fairly sparse.
-For more information, I am working on a series of posts on my blog [here](https://mineo333.github.io) describing it in signficantly more detail.
-However, until that is done, I will leave this README up.

 # Qogchamp

 Qogchamp is a kernel post exploitation module that exploits an overlooked portion of the Linux Kernel's page cache design philosophy.

 ## Purpose
-QogChamp's current purpose is providing ghost file operations or the ability to write to files discreetly with minimal logging and detection.
+Qogchamp is just that - Ghost File Operations.
+The goal is to provide a library for writing to files discreetly with minimal logging.

-There are 2 cases for QogChamp thus far: File Memory Mappings and Inodes
+There are 2 cases for Qogchamp thus far: File Memory Mappings and Inodes

 ## Design Philosophy Exploited